 - Jodi, NYC (has an auto immune disease which can cause "extremely debilitating fatigue.")

 Q. Where does Vedic Meditation come from?

-A. India!
-This practice has been taught for thousands of years.
-It has stood the test of time and many thousands of people worldwide have benefitted from this technique.
-Although it is not religious, there is a spiritual component, which as a teacher, I do not shy away from.
+A. Originating in India, this practice has been taught for thousands of years.
+It has stood the test of time and people all over the world benefit from practicing this technique daily.
+Although it is not religious, there is a spiritual component, which as a teacher who is also an artist, I completely embrace and do not shy away from.

 Q. What exactly is the technique and how does one practice it?

 A. Vedic Meditation is a silent mental technique performed for twenty minutes twice daily in a comfortable seated position.
 The practice is taught live and in person over a four day period.